-The Board of Trustees consists of six Trustees, three of whom are appointed by Imperial Logistics Limited and Motus Holdings Limited and three elected by the members of Imperialmed.
-One of the member-elected Trustees, Ms A Sarria, has reached the end of her term of office.
-Ms Sarria is available for re-election.
-Below is the Trustee nomination form where you can nominate Ms Sarria or a new Trustee.
+The Board of Trustees consists of six Trustees, three of whom are appointed by Imperial Limited and Motus Holdings Limited and three elected by the members of Imperial Motus Med.
+One of the member-elected Trustees, Ms P Fiddes, has reached the end of her term of office.
+Ms Fiddes is unavailable for re-election.
+Below is the Trustee nomination form where you can nominate a new Trustee